superFelix5000/visualizeData_nx/README.md

 - ...

 ## Todo
-- adjust the docker/docker compose support to work within the monorepo usinx NX
 - create script for starting frontend and backend in parallel
 - share the models between frontend and backend through a library